Cray-HPE/docs-csm/operations/node_management/Boot_storage_node_into_new_image.md

 ## Purpose

 This procedure is needed anytime a storage node is booted into a new image except for during a CSM upgrade.
-For example, if a storage node image been rebuilt, then this procedure is necessary to boot storage nodes into the newly built image.
+For example, if a storage node image has been rebuilt, then this procedure is necessary to boot storage nodes into the newly built image.
 This procedure is not necessary when upgrading a storage node from one CSM major release to the next major release.

-Instead of following this procedure to upgrade the storage nodes into the new image, the storage nodes could also be rebuilt into the new image.
+Instead of following this procedure which boots a storage node into a new image by using the storage node upgrade Argo workflow, the storage node could also be rebuilt into the new image.
 A storage node rebuild means that the storage node will be wiped and it will take Ceph longer to recover once the node is rebooted.
 This procedure is beneficial in that it will not wipe the storage nodes and Ceph should recover quicker than if the nodes were rebuilt.